beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 {% include image.html file="YFV_screenshot_16_Tracer_1.png" prefix=root_url caption="" %}

 On the left hand side is the name of the log file loaded and the traces that it contains.
 Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
-When first opened, the 'age(root)' trace is selected and various statistics of this trace are shown under the `Estimates` tab.
+When first opened, the `age(root)` trace is selected and various statistics of this trace are shown under the `Estimates` tab.

 In the top right of the window is a table of calculated statistics for the selected trace.
 The statistics and their meaning are described in the table below.